I’m a fiction writer, working on young adult and fantasy novels with magic, adventure, and romance themes.

 In my spare time, I immerse myself in fictional worlds, reading everything from YA and fantasy to historical fiction and Jane Austen.

 I’m still recovering from Game of Thrones and am looking for replacement shows I can binge on Netflix.

 My guilty pleasures are watching the Princess Bride, the Labyrinth, Star Wars, Friends or Grease for the zillionth time.

-I live in Brisbane with my husband and nine-year-old son.
+I live in Brisbane with my husband and ten-year-old son.
 I’m also personal slave to a rescue cat and a hyperactive cavoodle that thinks he’s a human.